paketo-buildpacks/dist-zip/README.md

 The Paketo DistZip Buildpack is a Cloud Native Buildpack that contributes a Process Type for DistZip-style applications.

 ## Behavior
-This buildpack will participate all of the following conditions are met
+This buildpack will participate all the following conditions are met

 * `<APPLICATION_ROOT>/*/bin/*` exists